redtxai/react-simple-blog/README.md

 `npm run dev`

-This script will the system in dev mode and it'll open in http://localhost:3000
+This script will run the system in dev mode and it'll open automatically in http://localhost:3000